jhundman/logseq-dark-thoth-theme/README.md

  This was originally modified from the [logseq-allday-theme](https://github.com/tobealive/logseq-allday-theme)(Nord) which is great and you should also check out.

+ Currently I have not made any attempt to create/modify the light theme.
+Current implementation is dark theme only.

 ## Demo

 ## Install Instructions